The glory of the Sahara Camel Race inspires big dreams for the future for a young jockey.

 Moussa, who is used to long, scorching days tending his father’s cattle in the desert, won the main race on Saturday.

 Since he was three years old, Moussa has been riding camels, cantankerous beasts that yell, snort, and spit foul-smelling bile at their foes.
-He began venturing out alone at the age of seven, he claims.
+He claims he began venturing out alone when he was seven years old.
 He admits, “I used to be frightened of riding camels by myself.”

 Moussa, who stands one metre (three feet three inches) tall, fantasizes of a golden future in which he will have “plenty of camels” and, most importantly, “will win additional races.”